-Melissa Johnson is an economic development and urban real estate specialist with a 22-year track record of public-sector leadership in improving land assets for redevelopment and the attraction of private investment.
+Melissa Johnson is an economic development and urban real estate specialist with a 21-year track record of public-sector leadership in improving land assets for redevelopment and the attraction of private investment.
 She is responsible for defining and executing The Port’s Industrial Revitalization Strategy, a key component of its board-driven Strategic Vision 2022.
-Under this strategy, The Port is working to acquire and facilitate the redevelopment of 500-acres of urban industrial property that will attract advanced manufacturing operations and create jobs.
-With a focus on brownfield redevelopment and environmental stewardship of strategic real estate, Melissa works with manufacturing companies and regional economic development partners to ready sites for development including assemblage, demolition, remediation, and site certification.
+Under this strategy, The Port is working to acquire and reposition 500-acres of urban industrial property to attract advanced manufacturing operations and create jobs.
+With a focus on brownfield remediation and environmental stewardship of strategic real estate, Melissa works with manufacturing companies and regional economic development partners to ready sites for development including assemblage, demolition, remediation, and site certification.

 She is responsible for driving large-scale regeneration of industrial sites to attract next-generation manufacturing to Hamilton County, coordinating incentive packages with regional partners, and managing The Port’s Patient Capital Note program, a site reclamation fund seeded by private social impact investment.
 Melissa coordinates the promotion of assets for targeted industry clusters, including aerospace, polymers, automotive, and food processing.

 Melissa has worked as a member of The Port’s development finance team, where she marketed The Port’s public finance programs and technical assistance services to real estate developers, brokers, accounting firms, incentives consultants, municipalities and other key economic development corporations to identify and vet suitable projects.
 Melissa serves as program director for the Greater Cincinnati Foreign Trade Zone (GCFTZ), the federal grantee of Zones 46 & 47 in Cincinnati and Northern Kentucky.